 The Library should be notified immediately of the loss of an Abu Dhabi Polytechnic Student/Staff or Library Card.

 Loan Policies

 Loan policies are shown in Table 1.
-Overnight loans for 2 Hour Loans are not available during Study and Examination weeks.
+Overnight loans for 2 Hour Loans are not available during Study and

-Document: Abu Dhabi Polytechnic Page No: Revision No: 10
+Document: Abu Dhabi Polytechnic Catalogue Page No: Revision No: 12 Document No: 186 Revision Date: January 2016

-Catalogue

-Document No: 172 Revision Date: January 2015